jsnyder159/Tech-Blog/README.md

 #   Tech Blog

   ## Description
-  I created an tech blog application.
+  I created a tech blog application.
 You are able to create an account, the DB will save your user data.
 Fun and easy way to track your thoughts and share with your friends.

   ## Table of Contents